How To Get Rid Of Mice

 How To Get Rid Of Mice From Your Home

 Mice commonly invade homes throughout Northern Virginia, Maryland and Washington DC this time of year.
-When a rodent intrudes into your home, it's typically looking for food, warmth, or shelter.
+When rodents intrudes into your home, it's typically looking for food, warmth, or shelter.
 Once they get inside the house, they typically don't leave without help, because food, warmth, and shelter frequently abound indoors.
 This can be a problem for people in the home, because mice can cause damage and start electrical fires by chewing on wires, and can ruin personal items.
 Not only do they cause damage, but they can also pose a health risk due to their unsanitary lifestyle.
 Mice are known to spread diseases by transporting bacteria and viruses, as well as leaving behind feces and traces of urine.
 Mice are also known as a common trigger of asthma.
 Here are 6 ways you can get rid of mice from your home:

 6 Ways To Get Rid Of Mice And Keep Them Out Of Your Home

 The fastest way to get rid of a mouse infestation is to trap the mice that are inside.
 When trapping mice, the most important part of the trapping process is to place the traps in the right places.
 Traps should be placed in corners, choke-points, and in areas where the mice have been seen traveling.
 Mice are curious, so you'll catch the most mice in the first 24 hours.
 If the mice start avoiding the traps, try using a different kind of trap, or placing the traps you have in different spots.

 Figure Out How The Mice Got Inside And Seal The Hole(s)